So, you want to be a manager?

 For the person that is struggling, what can you do to support or encourage or partner with them to help them break through?

 Moving into management is exciting.
 You have an opportunity make an impact in a whole new way and scale results that are so much bigger than what you could deliver on your own.
 But moving into management is also challenging.
 You will face obstacles and roadblocks that you’ve never even thought about and become deponent on those around you to deliver results.
-There will be uncertainty and so many elements that will feel outside of your control, but one thing you can be absolutely confident in - the time and energy you invest into developing your skills as a manager today will be an investment that will pay dividends for years to come.
+There will be uncertainty and so many elements that will feel outside of your control, but one thing you can be absolutely confident in - the time and energy you invest into developing your skills as a sales manager today will be an investment that will pay dividends for years to come.

 So, get out there and start making it happen.